Xarboule/dory/README.md

 ### Running the docker container
 In each machine :
-   * -make sure to be in a directory that contains the Dockerfile and the script sleep.sh.
+   * make sure to be in a directory that contains the Dockerfile and the script sleep.sh.
-   * -inside that directory, build the image from the Dockerfile.
+   * inside that directory, build the image from the Dockerfile.
-   * -run the container.
+   * run the container.
 It will use the network of the host (network == host), in detached mode (-d).
-   * -run a bash inside the container.
+   * run a bash inside the container.

 For example, in node-1, the commands are the following :
 ```sh
 $ docker build -t mu_img .